 The most important thing to know about exercise selection

 We asked her to tell us about the exercises that she had done throughout life.
 She told us about playing soccer and gymnastics in grade school, field hockey and track in high school, and doing nothing in college.
 Then she remembered taking up and stopping running.
 Then trying swimming.
 There were occasional times when she visited the gym on her own, took classes, and once or twice worked with a trainer.

 Then we asked her to list the exercises that she liked the most, and the ones that she hated.
 “I guess I don’t really hate anything.”
 “You sure about that?,” her personal weight loss trainer replied.
 “I guess I hate squats.
 All squats.”
 We discussed her history of injuries to identify those exercises that would be best to avoid.

 There are so many ways to exercise, there simply is no good reason to spend time on any of them that you just don’t want to do.

 Then we asked her how much time she could set aside for exercise, to which she said 3 days per week.
-We entered her height, weight, age, gender, and number of exercise days per week into our Weight Loss Calculator, and the result was that she needed to burn 655 calories per workout to lose weight.
+We entered her height, weight, age, gender, and the number of exercise-days-per-week into our Weight Loss Calculator, and the result was that she needed to burn 655 calories per workout to lose weight.
 We spelled out what that could look like: 30 minutes of moderate-effort strength training plus 60 minutes of walking or light running on the treadmill.
 We gave her additional combinations of exercises that would achieve the same caloric burn.